-Injections for chronic joint pain may be an option if other treatment methods, like physical therapy or medications, aren’t working well for you.
+Injections for chronic joint pain may be an option if other treatment methods, like medications, aren’t working well for you.

 When you take medications orally, the drugs travel through your digestive system and may not fully absorb into your bloodstream.
 By injecting the medications directly into your joint, you receive their full benefit.

 Joint injections may be part of your pain management plan for:

 You may also be a candidate for joint injections if you have joint damage from an injury that causes pain and decreases your range of motion.

 Their high rate of success in making an accurate diagnosis allows doctors at Performance Pain and Sports Medicine to need fewer injections to complete your care.